 Deborah L. Wexler, MD, Executive Director, Immunization Action Coalition

-On October 12, 2012, the Centers for Disease Control and Prevention (CDC) published new recommendations for the use of pneumococcal conjugate vaccine (PCV13/Prevnar 13, Pfizer) and pneumococcal polysaccharide vaccine (PPSV23/Pneumovax, Merck) in adults with certain health conditions, including immunocompromising ones.
-The questions and answers below provide additional details about these new recommendations and how PCV13 should be used in conjunction with PPSV23.
+On October 12, 2012, the Centers for Disease Control and Prevention (CDC) published recommendations for the use of pneumococcal conjugate vaccine (PCV13/Prevnar 13, Pfizer) and pneumococcal polysaccharide vaccine (PPSV23/Pneumovax, Merck) in adults with certain health conditions, including immunocompromising ones.
+The questions and answers below provide additional details about these recommendations and how PCV13 should be used in conjunction with PPSV23.

 Adults 19 years and older who have any of the following conditions and who have not previously received PCV13 should receive one dose of PCV13 during their next vaccination opportunity: